embedded-iota/iota-iot-network-protocol/README.md

 In sense of the CAP theorem, this specification prefers availability and partion tolerance over consistency.
 It is designed to be eventual consistent.

-### Routing

-This specification prefers Content Centric Networking for network purposes, but can also used with a traditional TCP/IP stack or other network-layer solutions like 6LoWPAN.

 ### Usage of the Specifications

 This Specification is UNSTABLE.
 It SHALL not be used for production implementations.